Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 ```Powershell
 kubectl get ns
 ```
-Follow the steps [here](https://learn.microsoft.com/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module) to setup your environment and setup GMSA on your cluster.
+Follow the steps [here](https://learn.microsoft.com/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module) to setup GMSA on your cluster.
 These commands will need to be run on your domain controller or on a domain joined virtual machine.

 ## Setup Group Managed Service Account (GMSA) Integration